ABCs of Memphis in May: 2015 Edition

 E is for Embrace the insanity: Memphis in May is a giant, month-long party, so treat it as such.
 There's no point in getting upset about little things (weather, drunk people, waiting, whatever).
 Take a deep breath and reach a place of acceptance and tolerance for the festival's inborn quirks and you'll have a great time no matter what.

-F is for food: There are food vendors of all kinds – ice cream, barbecue, tacos, funnel cake, lemonade, Pronto Pups – at all of the MIM events at Tom Lee Park.
+F is for food: There are food vendors of all kinds – ice cream, vendor (not competition) barbecue, tacos, funnel cake, lemonade, Pronto Pups – at all of the MIM events at Tom Lee Park.
 Make it your mission to try one of everything.

 G is for Galoshes (aka, rain boots): You're going to need some.
 Even if it doesn't rain during the festivals, Tom Lee Park has a tendency to get muddy.
-It's going to be tough to find them in Memphis this close to the festival, so you might try Bass Pro, shops in Eastern Arkansas or North Mississippi, or the magic of overnight shipping via Zappos.
+You might be able to find them around town since we're a few weeks out, but most places sell out as you get closer to May 1.
+You might try Bass Pro (the new shop opens April 30!) shops in Eastern Arkansas or North Mississippi, or the magic of overnight shipping via Zappos.

-I is for International Week: It's not the all-out party the rest of MIM is, but International Week is a good time to learn something about this year's honored country, Panama.
+I is for International Week: It's not the all-out party the rest of MIM is, but International Week during May 4-9 is a good time to learn something about this year's honored country, Poland.
 Check out the cultural events, performances and eating opportunities and be proud that you learned something during the festival.

 J is for Judges at Barbecue Fest: It's a cruel irony when all of Tom Lee Park smells like a barbecue sandwich and you can't technically have any of it.
 Due to health department rules, barbecue contest cooking team tents are treated like private parties (meaning, they're invite only, and you can't just walk in and buy food and eat).
 The only people who get to sample the teams' cooking without an invite are the festival's highly trained team of judges.

 L is for Layers: The temperature at MIM can go from crazy hot during the day to a little chilly at night.
 Dress in layers, with at least one of the layers being a hoodie.
 If you're a girl (or brave guy), skirts are great festival wear.
-If you're taking a bag with you (make sure pack some clean socks and a clean t-shirt.
-Trust me.
+Also, this year Memphis in May will be renting lockers.
+Read more about that here.

-O is for Over heated: You're going to be outside, in a park with little shade in Memphis in May.
+O is for Overheated: You're going to be outside in a park with little shade in Memphis in May.
 Even if it's not crazy hot outside, it's still easy to get overheated.
 Drink water, find a cool place to sit (the Blues Tent at Music Fest is a great option, as they have chairs) and quit when your body tells you to.
-Also, pack some Gold Bond – it'll make you feel like an old person, but it's magic on heat rash.

 P is for Parking: Parking in one of the downtown lots or garages for Memphis in May can get a little pricey, so bring cash.
 If you're willing to walk a bit, there's usually some free parking to be had on the northern and southern ends of downtown.

-Q is for Q'ue-related Dance Contest: Don't miss the Miss Piggy Idol contest on Thursday at the Barbecue Cooking Contest.
+Q is for Que-related Dance Contest: Don't miss the Miss Piggy Idol contest on Thursday at the Barbecue Cooking Contest.
 There are costumes, there are props, there are men in dresses singing songs whose lyrics have been modified to be about pork.
+I am still laughing about last year's rendition of Miley Cyrus' "Wrecking Ball" that became "Beans 'n' Slaw".

-S is for Shoes and Sunscreen: Wear real shoes.
+S is for Shoes, Sunscreen, and Sunglasses: Wear real shoes.
 Memphis in May is no place for cute footwear.
 No flip flops, no heels.
 Think old sneakers, all-weather boots, something like that.
 The park is a mile long, and I've seen many a sad, abandoned single flip flop languishing in the mud.
+Also, don't be one of those people "working on your tan" and just go ahead and wear that sunscreen (and sunglasses!)

 S is also for Security: All bags are subject to search, and no bags or backpacks that are bigger than 12" x 12" will be allowed into the park.